 At In STEPPS, our goal is to work together to design a comprehensive therapy program for your child that fits your family life and routines.
 You are involved in the decision-making process and collaborate with your team to ensure change is sustainable and you feel supported.
 What can we do to make your day a bit easier?
 What is a priority for your family?
 How can we help you make that grocery trip go more smoothly?
 We know that the needs of every child and family are as unique as the children themselves, and our programs are customized to fit those needs.

 Our programs are rooted firmly in the Applied Behavior Analysis (ABA) science and our Board Certified Behavior Analysts are trained in Pivotal Response Treatment (PRT), a Naturalistic Developmental Behavior Intervention (NDBI).
-In STEPPS programs vary in intensity, and we define what is medically necessary for real change up front in our assessment.
-Initial recommended intensity can range from 10 hours per week to 40 hours per week of 1:1 therapy and is reduced when your child meets goals and needs us less.
-At the same time, our most experienced staff will provide you with parent consultation services and a Supervisor will oversee and guide the program.
+In STEPPS programs vary in intensity, and we define what is medically necessary for a real change upfront in our assessment.
+Initially, recommended intensity can range from 10 hours per week to 40 hours per week of 1:1 therapy and is reduced when your child meets goals and needs us less.
+At the same time, our most experienced staff will provide you with parent consultation services, and a Supervisor will oversee and guide the program.
 Every six months we will review progress with you and review the treatment recommendation.
 This keeps you in the loop and part of the team!

 In the community

 We may also work with you and your child in the community — your local park, the grocery store, at a restaurant, to ensure that you and your child have the skills to engage with members of the community and to meet your family’s needs.

 Support can also be provided to your child in (pre)school, private school, or in clubs and sports.
 In these settings, the goal is not to replace the teacher, but instead, to support the child in making friendships, following the routines and rules of the setting, and teaching goals relevant to the setting.